gtauzin/kedro-dagster/docs/pages/technical.md

 !!! note
     Each Kedro dataset can take a `metadata` parameter to define additional metadata for the corresponding Dagster asset, such as a description.
 This description will appear in the Dagster UI.

+### Group name metadata

+In addition to common metadata like `description`, a Kedro dataset's `metadata` can include a `group_name` field.
+When present, `group_name` is used to set the asset's group in Dagster and overrides the default group inferred from the node's pipeline.
+For multi-asset translations, `group_name` is applied per-AssetOut, allowing each asset produced by a multi-asset to belong to its own group when needed.

 ### Node

 Kedro nodes are translated into Dagster ops and assets.
 Each node becomes a Dagster op, and, additionally, nodes that return outputs are mapped to Dagster multi-assets.